fadden/CiderPress2/DiskArc/README.md

 ### Single-File vs. Multi-File Archives ###

 When people talk about file archives, they usually mean formats that hold multiple files.
-ZIP, ShrinkIt, Stuffit, and tar are examples.
+ZIP, ShrinkIt, StuffIt, and tar are examples.

 The DiskArc library also supports single-file archives, such as gzip and AppleSingle.
 These are meant to hold a single file and its associated attributes.
 The library uses the same classes